 Tap Water Chlorination: The good, the bad, the unknownRSS

 The Bad:By design, chlorine-based disinfectants (like bleach) cause damage to living things, otherwise they wouldn’t be effective.
 Of course, chlorine-based compounds don't kill humans at concentrations found in tap water, but there are known side effects of consuming and showering in chlorinated water, including skin,eye & stomach irritation.
-While the allowable chlorine levels set by EPA at a level low enough so they don’t cause adverse effects in the majority of people, some people (myself included) are sensitive to chlorine-based chemicals found at concentrations allowed in tap water.
+While the allowable chlorine levels set by EPA are at a level low enough so they don’t cause adverse effects in the majority of people, some people (myself included) are sensitive to chlorine-based chemicals found at concentrations allowed in tap water.

 In addition to these negative “health based” side effects, there are other “nuisances” caused by chlorine in water.
 For example, anyone who has spent time in a chlorinated pool or hot tub knows that chlorine-based chemicals can cause hair and clothes to fade (picture below), and a quick Google search reveals plenty of reasons for using purified water for things like watering houseplants, watering gardens, and filling fish tanks.

 The UnknownHere's what we know:

-- We know that untreated water can transmit waterborne disease (e.g. dysentery, Cholera, E. coli …)
+- We know that untreated water can transmit waterborne diseases (e.g. dysentery, Cholera, E. coli …)

 - We know that disinfecting water with chlorine-based chemicals greatly minimizes this risk.